WISDEM/ORBIT/docs/_docs/phases/install/array/doc_ArrayCableInstall.rst

 The speed at which a vessel can perform the operations of each installation strategy is determined by the vessel properties, passed kwargs or the default speed for the process.
+This is the primary mechanism that a user can adjust cable installation times for different seabed conditions.

 +------------------+--------------------------+------------+
 | Strategy         | Key                      | Default    |